harness/developer-hub/docs/platform/11_Triggers/schedule-pipelines-using-cron-triggers.md

 2. Select **New Trigger**.
 3. Select **Cron**.

-   For Git-based Trigger types or CodeCommit, see [Trigger Pipelines using Git Events](triggering-pipelines.md).
+   For Git-based Trigger types or CodeCommit, go to [Trigger Pipelines using Git Events](triggering-pipelines.md).
 4. In **Trigger Overview**, enter a name, description, and tags for the trigger.

 ### Schedule the trigger